tomshaw/backbone-crud-demonstration/README.md

   * Find the database and load it.
   * Update your application.ini and fill in your MySQL connection information.

-  Other documentation concerning installation and configuration won't be coming anytime soon.
+  * Setup a virtual host like you normally do for a Zend Framework project.

 ## Todo

  A lot of testing!
-Any input, help, pull requests or ideas from the general public would be greatly appreciated.
+This project was created to learn Backbone.js.
+Any input, help, pull requests or ideas would be greatly appreciated.

  List of todo items:

   * Jasmine testing.
-  * Add full grid with sort search capabilities.
+  * Grid column sorting & search capabilities.
+  * An AMD version?
+Probablly so need to learn how to do it.

 # Questions or Comments?